rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/september.md

 #### Improvements

-- Added support for both pwd and cwd for creating command to be executed on device.
+- Introduced pwd and cwd to command class.